|

 the monitors can be placed virtually anywhere there is access

-to power.
-Stanford is also providing a centralized
+Stanford is providing a centralized data repository

-site where students can exchange and discuss data.
+where students can exchange and discuss data.

 Read our article